One head is better than two: a polynomial restriction for propositional definite Horn forgetting

 The counterexamples all share a feature: their clauses form cycles.
 Not by chance: forbidding cycles makes all problems disappear.
 Necessary and sufficient conditions become easy, an efficient algorithm for checking single-head equivalence becomes possible.

-Cyclicity in Horn clauses is a well-establish concept~\cite{angl-87,angl-87,gold-sloa-95}.
-Not surprisingly, the related problem of formula minimization is easy on acyclic formulae~\cite{hamm-koga-95}.
+Cyclicity in logics is a well-established concept~\cite{angl-87,angl-87,gold-sloa-95,lee-lifs-03}.
+Not surprisingly, the related problem of formula minimization is easy on acyclic propositional formulae~\cite{hamm-koga-95}.
 Single-head equivalence is a form of formula minimization where formulae are measured not by the total number of clauses or literal occurrences but by the maximal number of same heads, and the question is whether a formula can be minimized to measure one.
 Like formula minimization, checking single-head equivalence is easy on acyclic formulae.

 Still better, it is easy on semantically acyclic formulae.
 Because a formula may be syntactically cyclic and may be semantically cyclic.
 The distinction is the same as that of cyclic functions and cyclic formulae by Hammer and Kogan~\cite{hamm-koga-95}.
 Semantical matches semantical, and single-head equivalence is a semantical concept.
 It is the semantical version of being single-head: it depends on the models of the formula rather than its clauses---its syntax.
 A formula is single-head equivalent if it is equivalent to a formula that is single-head; a formula is semantically acyclic if it is equivalent to a formula whose clauses do not form cycles.
 The parallel is evident.